enitinb/genai-learning/gen-ai-playgrounds/bedrock/utils/llm_type_selections/README.md

 1. **amz_brck_llm_cfg** :  Python [ConfigParser](https://docs.python.org/3/library/configparser.html) module - This module provides the ConfigParser class which implements a basic configuration language which provides a structure similar to what’s found in Microsoft Windows INI files.
 You can use this to write Python programs which can be customized by end users easily. [amz_brck_llm_cfg](https://github.com/bertieucbs/genai-learning/blob/main/gen-ai-playgrounds/bedrock/utils/llm_type_selections/llm_configparser/amz_brck_llm_cfg.py) is the module file which refers to the configuration file [llm_config.ini](https://github.com/bertieucbs/genai-learning/blob/main/gen-ai-playgrounds/bedrock/utils/llm_type_selections/llm_configparser/llm_config.ini).
 This reduces a lot of conditional coding for you.
 You can a test client file [testClient_amz_brck_llm_cfg.py](https://github.com/bertieucbs/genai-learning/blob/main/gen-ai-playgrounds/bedrock/utils/llm_type_selections/llm_configparser/testClient_amz_brck_llm_cfg.py) to test the module
 2. **amz_brck_llm** : [amz_brck_llm](https://github.com/bertieucbs/genai-learning/blob/main/gen-ai-playgrounds/bedrock/utils/llm_type_selections/llm_python/amz_brck_llm.py) is the module file which uses mostly conditional statements.
 You can a test client file [testClient_amz_brck_llm.py](https://github.com/bertieucbs/genai-learning/blob/main/gen-ai-playgrounds/bedrock/utils/llm_type_selections/llm_python/testClient_amz_brck_llm.py) to test the module

-**Note** : Added for Titan, Claude and Jurrassic as of now.
+**Note** : Added for Titan, Claude and Jurassic-2 as of now.
 You can easily add support for other LLM from Amazon Bedrock

 You may still have to do some conditional coding based on the response is provided by the iteration over objects.
-Below is an example from the helper code which uses ConfigParser
+Below is an example from the helper code which uses ConfigParser.
+Refer to the modules mentioned above.

 ```
     if type == 'titan':